 So how can Code Blue Education help you to stay safe?

 We able to help teach your staff how to deal with mass casualties and provide immediate lifesaving skills.
 These skills are beyond your basic First Aid at Work qualification and will only help them to save their colleagues, we will teach them how to drag casualties to a safe place at the same time as minimizing further injuries, thereby allowing paramedics and doctors to provide life saving skills, this is also an extremely effective team building exercise.
+We are also able to help you to navigate your way through the new app called CitizenAid.

 Our trainers have had experience in real life mass shootings, bomb blasts, major incident situations and been taught by the Police, EMS, Military and Homeland Security (USA) Instructors.